Kagruma/SunnySkies/README.md

 This is an app to find the weather in your local area.

 # How to Use:
+First clone the repo to your computer the folder comes with a package.json file which contains all the dependencies To get the modules running start with:

+- npm init -y
+- npm install
+- npm nodemon <file name> (to start the server)

 In order to use it, you need to type the city name that you live in.

 This app is a group class project.